1. Given enough eyeballs, all bugs are shallow

 Since I created a mailing list for codespell, the announcements here will not have as many details as before.
 Checkout the new version of codespell: http://groups.google.com/group/codespell/browse_thread/thread/bce1a6f83d4bbd85

 One of the issues I with codespell was that it was trying to parse cscope.out, since it’s a text file.
 On Linux Kernel this file can get very big and besides taking much longer, sometimes it was running out of memory :-).
 Now codespell has an option to ignore files, even text ones.
-It’s as easy as passing —skip=”*.eps,cscope.out” (notice …
+It’s as easy as passing —skip=”*.eps,cscope.out” (notice this …

 read more